Lukasdotcom/fantasy-manager-plugin-template/README.md

 # Examples

 For some examples you can look at the official plugins at [the official repository](https://github.com/Lukasdotcom/fantasy-manager/tree/main/store).
-This will have all the plugins that are automatically enabled.
+This will have all the plugins that are automatically installed.

 # Minimum Version

-Currently there is only one version that exists which is 1.12.0.
+Currently there is only one version that matters which is 1.12.0.
+The plugin system has not changed since that version.

 # Note about total, average, and last_match points